-- Lock icon : It means the outlet WILL be automatically powered on after deactivating the load shedding mode. - Off icon \bigvee : It means the outlet WILL NOT be automatically powered on when deactivating the load shedding mode. - Which outlets show the lock icon - Non-critical outlets that were powered ON prior to the load shedding mode - Non-critical outlets that you manually switch on during the load shedding mode lanuary 2019
+- Lock icon : It means the outlet WILL be automatically powered on after deactivating the load shedding mode. - : It means the outlet will remain powered OFF when deactivating the load shedding mode.

+Which outlets show the lock icon

+- Non-critical outlets that were powered ON prior to the load shedding mode - Non-critical outlets that you manually switch on during the load shedding mode

-Note: The switching-on operation does not power on the selected non-critical outlets while the load shedding mode is active, but will cause those outlets to be automatically turn on after disabling the load shedding mode.
+Note: The switching-on operation does not power on the selected non-critical outlets while the load shedding mode is active, but will cause those outlets to be automatically turned on after disabling the load shedding mode.

-- ▶ Which outlets show the Off icon - Any outlets, critical or non-critical, that were powered OFF prior to the load shedding mode - Any outlets, critical or non-critical, that you manually switch off during the load shedding mode
+Which outlets show the Off icon

+- Any outlets, critical or non-critical, that were powered OFF prior to the load shedding mode - Any outlets, critical or non-critical, that you manually switch off during the load shedding mode